eonwarped/dreon/README.md

 * Alternative voting weights all inherit from `vote_weight` if not present.
 * Favorites (`favorite_accounts`) can now have individual vote percent.
   * Formatted as: account:weight (e.g.: `inertia:100.00`)
+* Now checking if any voter can vote at all.
+If at least one voter has a non-zero vote_weight, return true.
+Otherwise, don't bother to even queue up a new thread, thus saving memory.

 #### Features